-Well off the beaten path in central Vietnam lies Son Doong cave, the biggest in the world.
+Well off the beaten path in central Vietnam lies Son Doong cave, the world’s biggest cave.
 Discovered by Howard and Debora, a couple from Bradford, they have now started an ecotourism project guiding visitors through this natural wonder.
 ETG went to explore.

 How could this be on earth? “